 Individuals wanting to study communication have numerous options in Houston, TX, and the surrounding area.
-Find out about the required courses for programs at three universities, and then look over a table of facts and figures about each school.
+Find out about the required courses for programs at three universities, and look over a table of facts and figures about each school.
 Information about a couple of other area colleges is included as well.

-- Students interested in attending a large, public, research university with undergraduate and graduate options in communication can consider the University of Houston, which is located around five miles from the city center.
+- Students interested in attending a large, public, research university with undergraduate and graduate options in communication can consider the University of Houston, which is located around two miles from the city center.
 The school offers bachelor's and master's degrees in the field as well as multiple minor options.